sarnold/chromebooks/README.md

    will reboot and reset the system.
 This takes about 10-15 minutes.

 Note: After enabling developer mode, you will need to press Ctrl-D each
-      time you boot, or wait 30 seconds to continue booting.
+      time you boot, or wait 30 seconds to continue booting ChromeOS.

 ## Enable booting from external storage
 1. After booting into developer mode, hold Ctrl and Alt and poke the F2